dohmatob/mydotemacs/README.md

 New features 12th June 2014
 ---------------------------
-My own epylint.py to avoid abnoxious pylint warnings (like: Module 'numpy' has not 'dot' member ..., etc.)
+My own epylint.py to avoid abnoxious pylint warnings (like: Module 'numpy' has no 'dot' member ..., etc.)

 BUGS
 ----